RecList/evalRS-KDD-2023/README.md

 ## Dataset and target scenario

-This Data Challenge is based on the [LFM-1b Dataset, Corpus of Music Listening Events for Music Recommendation](http://www.cp.jku.at/datasets/LFM-1b/).
+This hackathon is based on the [LFM-1b Dataset, Corpus of Music Listening Events for Music Recommendation](http://www.cp.jku.at/datasets/LFM-1b/).
 The use case is a typical user-item recommendation scenario: at _prediction time_, we have a set of target users to which we need to recommend a set of songs to listen to.
 To achieve that, we have historical anonymous data on previous music consumptions from users in the same setting.

-Among all possible datasets, we picked LFM as it suits the spirit and the goal of this Challenge: in particular, thanks to [rich meta-data on users](http://www.cp.jku.at/people/schedl/Research/Publications/pdf/schedl_ijmir_2017.pdf), the dataset allows us to test recommender systems among many non-obvious dimensions, on top of standard Information Retrieval Metrics (for the philosophy behind behavioral testing, please refer to the original [RecList paper](https://arxiv.org/abs/2111.09963)).
+We picked LFM as it suits the spirit and the goal of this event: in particular, thanks to [rich meta-data on users](http://www.cp.jku.at/people/schedl/Research/Publications/pdf/schedl_ijmir_2017.pdf), the dataset allows us to test recommender systems among many non-obvious dimensions, on top of standard Information Retrieval Metrics (for the philosophy behind behavioral testing, please refer to the original [RecList paper](https://arxiv.org/abs/2111.09963)).

-Importantly, this dataset is _new_: to provide richer [meta-data](https://arxiv.org/abs/1912.02477), we have extended the LFM-1b dataset with content-based features and user-provided labels from the [WASABI dataset](https://github.com/micbuffa/WasabiDataset) (see details below).
+Importantly, this dataset is _new_: to provide richer [meta-data](https://arxiv.org/abs/1912.02477), we have extended the LFM-1b dataset with content-based features and user-provided labels from the [WASABI dataset](https://github.com/micbuffa/WasabiDataset) (see below).

 ### Dataset overview